xtie97/seq2seq_no_trainer/README.md

 The versions of the required python libraries can be found in the provided `Dockerfile`.
 Build the Docker image if needed.

 ## Usage
-To run the seq2seq model on your dataset, follow these steps:
+To finetune the seq2seq model on your dataset, follow these steps:

 1. Clone this repository: